2025-11-13

 § 1

-1. The right to use computer workstations in the Scientific Information Reading Room is entitled to all those interested in medical literature.
+1.1.
+The right to use the computer workstations in the Scientific Information Reading Room is granted free of charge to all individuals interested in medical literature.

 § 2